OribiaDev/TrinityWeapons/README.md

 ## Description

 TrinityWeapons adds new weapons that the player may not have seen before in Minecraft, these weapons add more variety to Minecraft's weapons, and with this mod, Minecraft doesn't seem like it lacks weapons.
 It adds about 11 new weapons with every weapon having every tier (Wood, Stone, Gold, Iron, Diamond, Netherite).
-Its for versions 1.14.4 (Not Supported Anymore), 1.15 (Not Supported Anymore), 1.16, 1.17, 1.18, and 1.19.
+Its for versions 1.14.4 (Not Supported), 1.15 (Not Supported), 1.16, 1.17, 1.18, and 1.19.

 ## Getting Started